 What is Financial Accounting?

-Financial accounting is the process of classifying, summarizing, analyzing, and reporting an organization’s financial transactions for a specific period.
 For instance, every month, Mr. X purchases goods from company ABC.
 In this case, the company will record all invoices and receipts concerning Mr. X to analyze sales gained from Mr. X.

-Companies can consistently apply these standard rules and procedures to achieve reliable results.
+Companies can consistently apply these standard rules and procedures in order to achieve reliable results.
 Most importantly, it is used to create financial statements, like income statements, balance sheets, and cash flow statements.
 It takes a company’s raw data, like sales, revenue, etc., and performs critical computations to form valuable reports.

 Key Highlights